Rajanadai: Plot

 Vijayakanth, an honest C.I.D. inspector, is married to Seetha and they have a daughter Shamili.
 Vijayakanth has enough evidence to arrest a dangerous criminal Tiger Kaali.
 Vijayakanth befriends Rekha, a C.I.D inspector, without knowing that she is Seetha's friend.
 Seetha compels Rekha to live with them.
 Seetha has blood cancer but she conceals this from her husband.
-When her husband and her friend know this news, they decide to go in the United States for treatment but Kaali manages to kill Seetha and erases the proofs.
+When her husband and her friend know this news, they decide to go to the United States for treatment but Kaali manages to kill Seetha and erases the proofs.
 Vijayakanth is now more determined to catch him.